Drug Companies – Peddlers of opiates?

 Drug overdoses are a major driver of this mortality spike, and opioids, which range from prescription painkillers to heroin and fentanyl, cause the majority of fatal overdoses.
 In 2015, opioid overdoses killed 33,039 Americans, according to data that the Centers for Disease Control and Prevention released last December.

 We are thrilled to see that several communities across the country are suing Big Pharma and seeking to make them pay for their role in this widespread abuse of the prescription pain killers they have been improperly marketing for years.
 There are lots of legitimate uses for pain killers, and they are a godsend to those patients, but there are far too many patients being prescribed these lethal drugs improperly.
 There are also some patients who make poor decisions that lead to their addiction and, often, death.
 For many others, however, they did not choose their paths of addiction, and better choices by drug companies, healthcare providers, and others could have prevented their addiction and devastation to their lives.
+These drugs are very serrious and although there are warnings, relying on patients (who are on drugs) to read it is probably not the best way to make sure the drugs are taken serriously.
 Perhaps, the results will be different this time, and the drug companies will bear some legal responsibility for the harm they have helped to cause?
 If not, history will only continue to repeat itself, and thousands of additional patients will lose their lives needlessly, while the rest of us will be forced to pay the emotional and financial costs of the dirty underbelly of the prescription opiate business.